kcw9796/WOS-Citation-Scraper/README.md

 python analyze.py
 ```

-This will analyze the results and output the results in a csv in output files
+This will analyze the results and output the results in an excel file in output files